2Pillows/dim_wishlist_splitter/README.md

 # DIM Wishlist Splitter

-Breaks down DIM's default wishlist, Voltron, based on the type of rolls such as PvE, PvP, PvE + Controller, etc.
+Creates wishlists from DIM's default wishlist, Voltron, using roll descriptions and tags, including input, gamemode, author, roll type (god or backup), perk (showing only 3rd and 4th columns), and frequency (appearing at least twice).

-Uses the voltron.txt file from dim-wish-list-sources by 48klocs (https://github.com/48klocs/dim-wish-list-sources).
+Uses the voltron.txt file from dim-wish-list-sources by 48klocs: https://github.com/48klocs/dim-wish-list-sources

-Collects origin traits and 3rd/4th column perks from Destiny Data Explorer (https://data.destinysets.com/).
+Collects 3rd and 4th column perks and origin traits from Destiny Data Explorer: https://data.destinysets.com

 #### Filter Descriptions